-For the best strawberry shortcake recipe, make these with peak of the season strawberries.
+For the best strawberry shortcakes, make these with peak of the season strawberries.
 They should be red, with a slight sheen, not yellow or green at the stem end and fragrant.
 If your berries have no aroma, their flavor will suffer.

 I love buying local Indiana strawberries in early June.
 They’re tiny, sweet and delicious.
-When my family sees these in the fridge, they know I’ll be making one of my two favorite strawberry shortcake recipes!
-Thank goodness this classic strawberry shortcake was another crowd pleaser.
+When my family sees these in the fridge, they know I’ll be making one of my two favorite shortcake recipes!
+Thank goodness this classic strawberry shortcake was another crowd-pleaser.